ABZ-Aaron/Reddit-API-Pipeline/instructions/dbt.md

 1. Setup Up a `Database Connection` - Select Redshift

 1. On the next page, enter the relevant Redshift details.
 This includes the `hostname`.
-You'll find this in the AWS Redshift console.
+You'll find this in the AWS Redshift console, or from the `terraform output` command mentioned earlier.
 It will start with the name of your cluster and end with `amazonaws.com`.
 It will also require the port (likely `5439`), the database name (likely `dev`).
-You'll also need the database username (likely `awsuser`) and password for the database you specified in the `CloudFormation` step.
+You'll also need the database username (likely `awsuser`) and password for the database you specified in the `Terraform` step.

 1. Once connection is established, choose `managed directory` and give it  a name.
 You can also choose Github if you have a Github repo setup for the dbt part of this project, like I have.